 a) Caused by traction: the hair is subjected to constant tension resulting from certain hairdos, such as buns or braids.

-b) Caused by pressure: This is caused by the continuous rubbing of the scalp against another surface, por example, a pillow.
+b) Caused by pressure: This is caused by the continuous rubbing of the scalp against another surface – a pillow, for example.

 3. Alopecia areata: this appears to be caused by stressful situations.
-This type of hair loss is characterized by the appearance of round patches, although sometimes, the entire scalp may be affected.
+Losing hair this way is characterized by the appearance of round patches, although sometimes, the entire scalp may be affected.
 This is often cured spontaneously, but there may be relapses.

 4. Diffuse Alopecia: this is hair loss that is more or less intense in distinct areas of the scalp.
-This is caused by diverse factors, such as malnourishment, rapid weight loss, serious illness, fever processes, hormonal imbalances after pregnancy, among others.
+This is caused by diverse factors, such as malnourishment, rapid weight loss, serious illness, and others.

 5. Alopecia caused by drugs or medicines: large doses of certain medicines such as antithyroid medication, blood clot medication, cytostatic medicines and iodine as well as large amounts of Vitamin A have the ability to cause alopecia.
-When the drug or medicine stops being ingested, the hair starts to grow again.
+When the drug or medicine stops being ingested, you stop losing hair as much too.

 TREATMENT 1: Aloe Vera

 Garlic possesses the most unbelievable properties.
-You will see for yourself when you carry out this treatment to combat alopecia.
+Some studies have found that it can also help reduce hair loss.
 Before going to bed, rub two halves of a garlic clove on your scalp and then massage it with olive oil.
-Cover your head with a hat overnight and the next day, wash your hair with aromatic shampoo.
-You should do this twice a week for one month in order for results to be observed.
+Cover your head with a hat overnight.
+On the next day, wash your hair with shampoo.
+You should do this twice a week for a month.

 Some final advice

-Now, all that is left to do is to select your treatment of choice and get to work.
+Now, all that is left to do is try out some of the treatments.
 Nonetheless, remember that you need to be resolute and determined and get to the root of the problem before you can solve it.
-A nutritious diet, the avoidance of hair dryers and tense hairdos and maintaining a healthy lifestyle is an excellent way to care for your tresses and prevent irreversible harm.
+A nutritious diet, the avoidance of hair dryers or intense hairdos, and maintaining a healthy lifestyle are the best things you can do for healthy hair.